-Activities Risks & Impacts Mitigation Measures Repair, upgrade or construction Dust, noise, and wastewater (including - ICRC to ensure that Contractor is in compliance with relevant national legislation and to the of essential communal degraded/polluted water) generated degree feasible EHSG requirements with respect to ambient air quality, noise and wastewater infrastructure for basic services from construction works throughout the project implementation. (water-supply systems such as ponds and other sources, - Contractor is to ensure that the generation of dust is minimized and implement a dust control fencing, water purification plan to maintain a safe working environment and minimize disturbances for surrounding and/or distribution systems communities. (pipes, tap-stands), permanent latrines, wastewater treatment, - Contractor is to implement dust suppression measures to the degree feasible (e.g., water paths, drainage, semi-permanent and covering of material stockpiles, etc.) as required.
-Materials used shall be covered and secured permanent shelters, solid waste properly during transportation to prevent scattering of soil, sand, materials, or generating dust. management, small access Exposed soil and material stockpiles shall be protected against wind erosion. roads, jetties, bridges, schools, healthcare centers, solar - Contractor is to implement measures to address the potential degradation of water quality of lighting, etc.) for displaced the receiving water bodies, including underwater.
-Degraded/polluted water should not be communities. discharged in a manner leading to degradation of water quality; should be stored with impermeable liners where possible; and should be sited in locations away from drainage leading to waterways.
+Activities Risks & Impacts Mitigation Measures Repair, upgrade or construction Dust, noise, and wastewater (including - ICRC to ensure that Contractor is in compliance with relevant national legislation and to the of essential communal degraded/polluted water) generated degree feasible EHSG requirements with respect to ambient air quality, noise and wastewater infrastructure for basic services from construction works throughout the project implementation. (water-supply systems such as TOTT CONSTRUCTION WOLKS throughout the project implementation. ponds and other sources, - Contractor is to ensure that the generation of dust is minimized and implement a dust control 1 plan to maintain a safe working environment and minimize disturbances for surrounding communities. and/or distribution systems communicies. (pipes, tap-stands), permanent Contractor is to implement dust suppression measures to the degree feesible (e.g., water noths latrines, wastewater treatment, - Contractor is to implement dust suppression measures to the degree feasible (e.g., water paths, drainage, semi-permanent and covering of material stockpiles, etc.) as required.
+Materials used shall be covered and secured permanent shelters, solid waste properly during transportation to prevent scattering of soil, sand, materials, or generating dust. management, small access Exposed soil and material stockpiles shall be protected against wind erosion. roads, jetties, bridges, schools, Contractor is to implement measures to address the nativation degradation of water quality of healthcare centers, solar lighting, etc.) for displaced - Contractor is to implement measures to address the potential degradation of water quality of the receiving water bodies, including underwater.
+Degraded/polluted water should not be communities. discharged in a manner leading to degradation of water quality; should be stored with communities. impermeable liners where possible; and should be sited in locations away from drainage leading to waterways.
+See Annex 2 ECOP. to water ways.
 See Annex 2 ECOP.
-Solid waste generated from minor civil - Store solid waste temporarily on site in a designated place prior to off-site transportation and works disposal. - Dispose of waste at designated place identified and approved by local authority.
+Solid waste generated from minor civil - Store solid waste temporarily on site in a designated place prior to off-site transportation and works disposal.
+Works uisposui. - Dispose of waste at designated place identified and approved by local authority.
 Open burning or burial of solid waste shall not be allowed.
-It is prohibited for the contractor(s) to dispose of any debris or construction material/paint in environmentally and culturally sensitive areas (including watercourse, natural habitats and cultural sites). , - To the degree feasible recyclable materials such as wooden plates for trench works, steel, site holding, packaging material, etc. shall be segregated and collected on-site from other waste sources for reuse or recycle (sale).
+It is prohibited for the contractor(s) to dispose of any debris or construction material/paint in environmentally and culturally sensitive areas (including watercourse, natural habitats and cultural sites). - To the degree feasible recyclable materials such as wooden plates for trench works, steel, site holding, packaging material, etc. shall be segregated and collected on-site from other waste sources for reuse or recycle (sale). , ' '